Miitshii/goon-station/README.md

 - encourage gooners to start a OF/CB to become porn
 - health: forced workouts, forced movement; showers?
 - ..could also be included in the station
-- stimulation/rewards for a healthy life?
+- rewards for a healthy life, TPE